-Quarterly Incentive Fee Based on Income After March 6, 2017
+(i) Quarterly Incentive Fee Based on Income After March 6, 2017

-The Management Agreement provides that after March 6, 2017 the Advisor or its affiliates may be entitled to an incentive management fee under certain circumstances.
+After March 6, 2017, the BlackRock Advisors Management Agreement provided and the Current Management Agreement provides that our investment advisor or its affiliates may be entitled to an incentive management fee under certain circumstances.
 The Incentive Fee has two parts.
 The first portion is based on income other than capital gains and is calculated separately for each calendar quarter and will be paid on a quarterly basis.
-The Company will pay the Advisor the portion of the Incentive Fee based on income for each period as follows:
+The Company will pay our investment advisor the portion of the Incentive Fee based on income for each period as follows:

-- (i) No Incentive Fee based on income other than capital gains for any calendar quarter in which the Pre-Incentive Fee Net Investment Income does not exceed 1.75% (7.00% annualized) of net assets attributable to common stock at the beginning of such quarter. - (ii) 100% of the Pre-Incentive Fee Net Investment Income in any calendar quarter with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, for such calendar quarter, that exceeds 1.75% (7.00% annualized) of net assets attributable to common stock at the beginning of such quarter but is less than 2.1875% (8.75% annualized).

-• (iii) 20% of the Pre-Incentive Fee Net Investment Income, if any, for any calendar quarter, that exceeds 2.1875% (8.75% annualized) of net assets attributable to common stock at the beginning of such quarter.
+- No Incentive Fee based on income other than capital gains for any calendar quarter in which the Pre-Incentive Fee Net Investment Income does not exceed 1.75% (7.00% annualized) of net assets attributable to common stock at the beginning of such quarter. - 100% of the Pre-Incentive Fee Net Investment Income in any calendar quarter with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, for such calendar quarter, that exceeds 1.75% (7.00% annualized) of net assets attributable to common stock at the beginning of such quarter but is less than 2.1875% (8.75% annualized). - 20% of the Pre-Incentive Fee Net Investment Income, if any, for any calendar quarter that exceeds 2.1875% (8.75% annualized) of net assets attributable to common stock at the beginning of such quarter.